About to graduate? You’ve nearly made it!

 Before you can receive your degree, there are a few things to keep in mind.

 First of all, you must register in order to receive your degree, whether or not you are attending your Convocation ceremony.
-For information on how to register, choose your student category below.

 We congratulate you on your academic achievements and wish you the very best as you prepare for the next stage of your life.